 How It Came to Be

 The filling of the Oreo was developed in New York by food scientist Sam Porcello.
 Porcello, who also created a version of the Oreo covered in dark chocolate and white chocolate, started the creme filling recipe with a trans fat called lard.
-It’s since been replaced with hydrogenated vegetable oil, which is why the cookie is a fan-favorite among plant-based eaters.
+It’s since been replaced with hydrogenated vegetable oil, which is why the cookie is a fan favorite among plant-based eaters.

 How the Oreo Has Changed

 Remember that original name, the Oreo Biscuit?
 Since 1912, the goodness of the Oreo hasn’t changed, but the name certainly has several times.
 In 1921, it became the “Oreo Sandwich” and then it changed again in 1948 to the “Oreo Crème Sandwich.”
-Then in 1974, it changed for one more final time, becoming the Oreo Chocolate Sandwich Cookie, which remains the official name of the Oreo to this day, nearly 50 years later.
+Then in 1974, it changed for one final time, becoming the Oreo Chocolate Sandwich Cookie, which remains the official name of the Oreo to this day, 50 years later.

-Read More: The Ultimate Guide to Desserts in Montclair
+See More: The Ultimate Guide to Desserts in Montclair

 Other Snacks Hoboken Is Famous For

-Hoboken has quite a decorated history of providing the nation with some delectable snacks.
+Hoboken has a decorated history of providing the nation with delectable snacks.
 From Twinkies to Tootsie Rolls, several manufacturing and distributing factories got their start in Hoboken as early as the 1800s — Hostess, the ice cream cone, and more.

 But needless to say, we’re big fans of the Oreo.
 So, celebrate National Oreo Day by grabbing a box of these delicious treats and enjoy eating them in and around Hoboken.